-The HIRE Vets Medallion Program recognizes employers for their efforts to recruit, employ, and retain our Nation’s veterans.
-President Donald J. Trump signed the Honoring Investments in Recruiting and Employing American Military Veterans (HIRE Vets) Act of 2017 into law in May 2017.
+The HIRE Vets Medallion Program recognizes employers for their efforts to recruit, employ, and retain our nation’s veterans.
+The Honoring Investments in Recruiting and Employing American Military Veterans (HIRE Vets) Act of 2017 was signed into law in May 2017.
 The Department of Labor’s Veterans’ Employment and Training Service (VETS) administers the HIRE Vets Medallion Program.

 HIRE Vets Medallion Awards will be awarded by employer size: large employer awards for employers with 500 or more employees, medium employer awards for employers with more than 50 but fewer than 500 employees, and small employer awards for employers with 50 or fewer employees.
 Within each of the three employer categories, there are two levels of awards: platinum and gold.
 Information on the criteria for HIRE Vets Medallion Awards can be found on this FAQ page.